-If students are being given money to buy snacks or drinks on the way to school for the first time, please make sure they understand which snacks are healthy and what they should choose.
+• If students are being given money to buy snacks or drinks on the way to school for the first time, please make sure they understand which snacks are healthy and what they should choose.
+Please remind them we are Nut Free school.